The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 3 Wait for the reply (synchronously)

-The RPC server uses the following defaults:
+The responder uses the following defaults:

-The RPC client uses the following defaults:
+The requester uses the following defaults:

 • it uses a string-based correlation ID generator, with a fixed random UUID prefix and a strictly monotonic increasing sequence suffix ({UUID}-{sequence}, e.g. 6f839461-6b19-47e1-80b3-6be10d899d85-42).
-The prefix is different for each RpcClient instance and the suffix is incremented by one for each request.
+The prefix is different for each Requester instance and the suffix is incremented by one for each request.

 • it sets the request reply-to property to the reply-to queue address (defined by the user or created automatically, see above).